-Description: American Sign Language I has communication as a primary goal.
-Toward this end, it is imperative that students be placed in situations where they must interpret whole ideas.
-To better afford students access to a variety of "histories," they must be placed in the "real" environment of the people whose only means of communication is through signing.
-This is best accomplished through multi-media.
-Grammar and vocabulary are refined with multiple exposures to stories and the cultural environment in which they exist.
+Level:9-12Year10 creditsUC/CSU Approval:YesDescription:American Sign Language I has communication as a primary goal.
+Toward this end, itis imperative that students be placed in situations where they must interpret whole ideas.
+To better affordstudents access to a variety of "histories," they must be placed in the "real" environment of the people whoseonly means of communication is through signing.
+This is best accomplished through multimedia.
+Grammarand vocabulary are refined with multiple exposures to stories and the cultural environment in which theyexist.
 Students are responsible for the interpretation of at least two histories per quarter.

+American Sign Language 2

+Level: 9-12 Year 10 credits

+UC/CSU Approval: Yes

 Prerequisite: Completion of American Sign Language I with C- or above

 It is strongly recommended that a student with C- seek remediation during the summer.
-A student continuing to level 2 with D must seek remediation during the summer and have proficiency re-evaluated before entering level 2 in order to determine the need for additional support.
+A student continuing to level 2 with D must seek remediation during the

+d have proficiency re-evaluated before er

+he need for additional support.
+0